frntc/SIDKick/README.md

 ## Firmware Building and Uploading:

-Prebuild binaries are available in the release package.
+Pre-build binaries are available in the release package.
 Read on for flashing and patching.

 The firmware is built with [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html).
 Note that there are two defines in the code which need to be set properly: compiling the firmware for C128 (#define FIRMWARE_C128), and choosing the output (MQS vs. DAC, #define audioDevice).
 The compile settings are: "Board: Teensy 4.1", "CPU-Speed: 816 MHz", and "Optimize: Fastest".
 You can use lower clock frequencies (600 MHz, 720 MHz) when adjusting TEENSY_CLOCK in the code (816 MHz has been tested most, at lower speeds the emulation might not be cycle exact).